 - How to improve Antibiotic Awareness Week

 - The Walking Dead need antivirals, not antibacterials (Shopping list for anti-infectives)

 - Venn guide to pills that kill things

 [If you’re curious why I am so interested in this issue, it’s because I witnessed, first-hand, confusion over “antibiotics” when I lectured on antibacterial resistance in my evolution courses at Swarthmore College.
 My students were (largely) bright, and were often bound for medical school … yet they frequently made the same incorrect assumptions about efficacy that totally uneducated people make.
 Misuse of “antibiotics” became one of my pet peeves.
 Because I have a blog, I thought it would be worth a try to effect some change.]

 The above is my recommendation, of course.
-Everyone else on the planet insists on sticking with the word “antibiotics” and with patronizing, bloated signage that most likely is never read.
-My view is that these old strategies have not really been working, and it’s time to try something different.
+Everyone else on the planet insists on sticking with the word “antibiotics”.
 For more on how linguistic “levers” might reduce patient’s demands for antibacterials, see this paper (PDF).